ingram-projects/animxyz/docs/content/sections/vue-xyz-transition.md

 When set to `true` will animate elements in on initial render.
 You can set appear-specific behaviour using the appear-specific xyz utilities and variables.
 See [active classes](#active-classes) for more information.

-You can learn more about using this property in the [Vue docs](https://vuejs.org/v2/guide/transitions.html#Transitions-on-Initial-Render).

 ### appear-visible

 You can use this property instead of `appear` to pause the appear animation until the element is visible within the viewport.
 This uses an [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) behind the scenes which can be customized by passing the `IntersectionObserver` options to the property such as `:appear-visible="{ threshold: 0.5, rootMargin: '50px' }"`.